nathan-barry/nathan.rs/content/posts/geb.md

-## LMM Agents: Hype and Limitations
+## LLM Agents: Hype and Limitations
 ***

 Large language model agents emerge from complex interactions between it and vector databases that act as a memory store for previous output.
 This database allows the LLM to incrementally build upon prior knowledge, creating an iterative learning process that aids in generating novel and relevant responses.
 This, in essence, enables LLMs to "learn" and respond to new information in a contextually appropriate manner.
 While an intriguing idea, these agents fundamentally lack an integral part of intelligence.